 Mesmerizing Havana Vieja

 Havana Vieja is certainly the heart of Havana.
 It is the place where aging buildings, happy faces and music meet.
-Havana vibes is always in the air.
-From every corner you would hear Cuban songs sang by the street musicians, its rhytm that would make you feel to dance, but if you were too shy, let it made you smile.
+Havana vibes are in the air.
+From every corner, you would hear Cuban songs sung by the street musicians, its rhythms would make you feel to dance, but if you were too shy, let it made you smile.
 It’s hard not to enjoy this part of Havana.
-It was a mix of Spanish-European and Cuban-Caribbean atmosphere, an atmosphere that you would not find anywhere else except in Havana Vieja.
+It was a mix of Spanish-European and Cuban-Caribbean atmosphere, an atmosphere that you would not find anywhere else but in Havana Vieja.

 Also participating in: